hslam/mux/README.md

 # mux
-A implementation of url path router written in Golang.
+An implementation of url path router written in Golang.

 ## Features